 A variety of display modes can be activated, although while the MODE and DISPLAY buttons on the left side of the case-control much of this functionality, somewhat counterintuitively, to activate the surfer functions you need to first press the LAP button, then you can access the impressive tide graph, moon data, high and low tide times, and sunrise/sunset times screens.

 Even though this watch was not used at the beach, I found the sunrise/sunset function is incredibly useful on a daily basis because it allowed me to determine what time I needed to leave, for a run or bike ride, so as to arrive back before dark.

-I also found the old school style stopwatch, which is activated by pressing the MODE button, and that has a split lap timer function, to be incredibly useful for running and biking as well.
-Instead of setting my phone to track my miles and route, I just would just bring the watch with me and turn on the stopwatch so I could gauge how long I was active for, and to see what time it is.
+I also found the old-school style stopwatch, which is activated by pressing the MODE button, and that has a split lap timer function, to be incredibly useful for running and biking as well.
+Instead of setting my phone to track my miles and route, I just would just bring the watch with me and turn on the stopwatch so I could gauge how long I was active, and see what time it is.
 This felt great because it allowed me to stay on track, but also to disconnect.

 For whatever reason, the stopwatch does not track tenths of a second or hundredths of a second, but again, I was timing my activities for training, not a competition and so there’s no value to having the additional fraction of second precision.
 Knowing the time of the run or activity, down to the second, is more than enough.

 As mentioned above, this watch does receive notifications but it’s not intended to take the place of a full-fledged smartwatch such as Casio’s new Move watch, or an Apple Watch, for instance.